gem-pasteur/macsyfinder/doc/system_parser.rst

 The Parser of Systems definitions
 *********************************

-The system parser object "SystemParser" instanciates Systems and Genes objects from XML system definitions (see :ref:`system-definition-grammar-label`).
+The system parser object "SystemParser" instanciates Systems and Genes objects from XML system definitions (see :ref:`system_definition`).
 The parsing consists in three phases.

 Phase 1.